-Submitted Annual Review forms are reviewed and approved by three committee members.
 Annual Reviews are presented to the entire IACUC as a block at an IACUC meeting.
-Any IACUC member can call any approved Annual Review up for discussion.
+Any IACUC member can request that any Annual Review be discussed at the convened meeting.
+After the meeting, Annual Review Forms are signed by three committee members.
 Upon approval by the full committee, the Annual Review form is made part of the protocol file.